News I published 12 November 2023 I Dirk Hoogenboom

-The increasing attention for sustainability in the construction industry has led to the development of a variety of sustainable options and solutions for building construction products and materials.
-These sustainable options often come at a higher price that people are not always willing to pay, however.
-When asking architects, for instance, it was clear that only about 3 out of 10 of their clients was willing to invest in sustainability.
+The increasing attention to sustainability in the construction industry has led to the development of a variety of sustainable options and solutions for building construction products and materials.
+These sustainable options often come at a higher price that people are not always willing to pay.
+When asking architects, for instance, it was clear that only about 3 out of 10 of their clients were willing to invest in sustainability.

 But what about other stakeholders in the building construction value chain?
 For a more solid picture of willingness to invest in sustainability in the building construction sector, we also asked general contractors from eight European countries to what extent their clients are asking for and willing to invest in sustainable solutions.

-Contractors’ clients show similar willingness to invest as clients of architects
+Contractors’ clients show a similar willingness to invest as clients of architects

 When taking the answers of contractors from all countries together, the share of 30% of clients willing to pay for sustainability is almost exactly the same as the share of architects’ clients that were willing to invest in sustainable solutions.
-So, the contractors perspective confirms what we measured among architects, at least where it comes to willingness to invest.
+So, the contractors’ perspective confirms what we measured among architects, at least when it comes to willingness to invest.

 Clients of contractors do not ask for sustainable options as often, though.